Cultivating a Green Scene

-To date, more than 30 clean and green tech firms have put down roots in Fremont’s Warm Springs District, including the likes of Oorja, IMERGY power Systems, Soraa, and Solar City.
+To date, more than 50 clean and green tech firms have put down roots in Fremont’s Warm Springs District, including the likes of Oorja, Imergy Power Systems, Soraa, and Solar City.

 And, of course, Tesla.

-As the anchor tenant in Warm Springs, the all-electric vehicle maker is manufacturing Tesla’s famed Model S, the award-winning 2013 Motor Trend Car of the Year.
+As the anchor tenant in Warm Springs, the all-electric vehicle maker is manufacturing Tesla’s famed Model S, Model X, and Model 3 here.

 Clean Tech Business Tax Exemption